AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

   \snippet "DOX_EXPR_TUT_FF_Operators-1.txt"     OUTPUT

 The compiler throws a run-time exception, noting that operator \c '&' is not defined.
-The first thing we want to fix is the output information of this \alib{lang;Exception} itself.
+The first thing we want to fix is the output information of this \alib{exceptions;Exception} itself.
 While in general it is not necessary to announce custom types explicitly, the exception is is that the human-readable information collected in exceptions thrown by the library benefits from it.
 For just this purpose, method \alib{expressions;Compiler::AddType} is available.